CONABIO/madmex-tutorials/README.md

 At this moment, MAD-MEX processes data from two satellite: Landsat and Rapideye, and we will provide support for other satellite in the future.

 This repository contains information and tutorials about the requirements to install and use the MAD-Mex system.
-The folder "es" contains the documentation in spanish about how to install the system in two different architectures:
+The folder "es" and "eng" contains the documentation in spanish and english respectively about how to install the system in two different architectures:

  * cluster